ous-mik/exploring-supercompaction-landscape/README.md

 Images and data from high-throughput imaging are available in the BioImage Archive under accession number S-BIADXXXX at [https://doi.org/10.6019/S-BIADXXXX](https://doi.org/10.6019/S-BIADXXXX).

-Please see the Material and methods section and the Supplementary material of the paper for details on screening procedure and image analysis.
+Please see the Material and methods section and the Supplementary Material of the paper for details on screening procedure and image analysis.

 ---